Austin SHINES: Innovations in Energy Storage

 The project, known as Austin SHINES (Sustainable and Holistic Integration of Energy Storage and Solar Photovoltaics) integrates solar power, energy storage, smart inverters, forecasting tools, market signals, advanced communications and a software optimization platform.

-At the utility scale, two energy storage systems will be tied directly to the Austin Energy distribution system.
+At the utility scale, two energy storage systems are tied directly to the Austin Energy distribution system.

-- One grid-battery will be paired with a new community solar array in East Austin.
+- One grid-battery is paired with La Loma community solar array.

-- Another will support commercial and residential rooftop solar systems in the Mueller mixed-use development.
+- Another supports commercial and residential rooftop solar systems in the Mueller Development.

-Austin SHINES moves Austin Energy closer to meeting the City of Austin’s climate protection vision of achieving 65% renewable energy generation by 2027.
+Austin SHINES moves Austin Energy closer to meeting the City of Austin's climate protection vision of achieving 100% carbon-free energy generation by 2035.

 - This vision includes specific achievements for local solar and energy storage.

-- This project will analyze and determine best practices for integrating renewable energy and energy storage on the grid at utility, commercial, and residential scales.
+- This project analyzes and determines best practices for integrating renewable energy and energy storage on the grid at utility, commercial, and residential scales.

 Funding for Austin SHINES

-Funding for this three-year project has been provided by the U.S. Department of Energy Sunshot Initiative, the Texas Commission on Environmental Quality, and Austin Energy.
+Funding for this three-year project has been provided by the U.S. Department of Energy Solar Energy Technology Office, the Texas Commission on Environmental Quality, and Austin Energy.

-- The U.S. Department of Energy SunShot Initiative — is a collaborative national effort that aggressively drives innovation to make solar energy fully cost-competitive with traditional energy sources before the end of the decade.
-Through SunShot, the Energy Department supports efforts by private companies, universities, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.
-Learn more at energy.gov/sunshot.
+- The U.S. Department of Energy Solar Energy Technology Office — is a collaborative national effort that aggressively drives innovation to make solar energy fully cost-competitive with traditional energy sources before the end of the decade.
+Through this office, the Energy Department supports efforts by private companies, universities, and national laboratories to drive down the cost of solar electricity to $0.06 per kilowatt-hour.
+Learn more at energy.gov/eere/solar.

 - The Texas Commission on Environmental Quality (TCEQ) — is providing financial assistance for new technology implementation activities to benefit the environment.
 The funding is coming from the TCEQ New Technology Implementation Grant Program.